 SEEK’s Resident Psychologist Sabina Read says humans are social creatures, hardwired to seek out a sense of belonging.
 With so much of our lives spent working, the value of relationships in the workplace shouldn’t be underestimated.

 Recent research for SEEK showed that 3 in 5 Australians prefer to work somewhere where their colleagues are also their friends.
 Additionally, 1 in 2 felt workplace relationships have become more important since COVID-19.
 Read says for many people, relationships rank higher than salary as the major motivator for work.

 “Staff who feel meaningfully connected to even a couple of colleagues are more likely to experience higher levels of wellbeing, physical and mental health, productivity, creativity, decision making, career progression, tenure, satisfaction and enjoyment,” Read says.

 It’s the quality of relationships that counts, Read says.
 Feeling valued and respected can help mitigate that sense of social isolation, but reducing loneliness takes more than just initiating social opportunities and hoping people will magically connect.

 “Frequency, proximity and shared interest are all important factors in helping to cultivate meaningful relationships,” Read says.

-“Employers can help facilitate colleague connections by initiating and supporting regular opportunities to catch up at work over shared interests.
-A yearly off-site can have multiple benefits, but regular catch-ups are needed to build a deeper sense of connection and belonging.”
+“Employers can help facilitate colleague connections by initiating and supporting regular opportunities to catch up over shared interests.
+While a yearly off-site can have multiple benefits, regular catch-ups are needed to build a deeper sense of connection and belonging.”

 Narelle Burke is the Global Head of Talent, Learning and Leadership Development at international market research, data and insights company, Kantar.
 She says it takes effort to be global, virtual, diverse and inclusive.